Tommaso Poggi,

 A kid has hurt themselves playing football.

-At the reception he's given Orion,
+At the reception they're given Orion

-for assistance through his 4 hours stayng.
+for assistance through their 4 hours stay.

 Click any moment in the timeline

-to explore his experience
+to explore their experience

 1h